Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.8.2
+- Bug fixes:
+  - Fixed an issue where the .sef asset unpacker was hardcoded to a testing string
+  - Fixed an issue where the unpacker was pulling the websocket password from the wrong location.
+  - Fixed an issue where sando-helper.exe was taking way too long to open with zero feedback, making opening SAMMI a frustrating experience
+    - A side effect of this fix is exploding the file size, however, this was no different than it was before, as the exe was, under the hood, extracting a zip, contributing to the large downtime between runs, that has the same amount of storage.
+It's simply always unpacked now for maximum responsiveness.
+  - Fixed a hardcoded path used in `Sando: CW Dropdown`
+  - Fixed a hardcoded path used in Sando Initialization

+There is a potential lingering bug related to the server connecting too fast, but we'll get there when we get there.

 # 2.8.1
 - Bug Fix:
   - Give validation more time to recognize yes, you are connected to the bridge.
 Do your thing.